 When a woman who is pregnant consumes alcohol, some of the alcohol passes through the placenta to the unborn child.
 The body of a developing fetus cannot process alcohol in the same way an adult can, and therefore, the alcohol is more concentrated in the fetus and can prevent oxygen and nutrition from getting to the child’s vital organs.

 Damage is often done in the first few weeks of pregnancy because a woman may not know she is pregnant.
-The risk increases if the mother is a heavy drinker and continues to drink through pregnancy.
+The risk increases if the mother is a heavy drinker and continues to drink throughout pregnancy.

-According to research, alcohol consumption tends to be the most harmful during the first trimester of pregnancy, however, the American Academy of Pediatrics states that alcohol use at any time during pregnancy can also be hazardous to the fetus.
+According to research, alcohol consumption tends to be the most harmful during the first trimester of pregnancy.
+However, the American Academy of Pediatrics states that alcohol use at any time during pregnancy can also be hazardous to the fetus.